amatsagu/tempest/README.md

 It was created as a better alternative to [discord-interactions-go](https://github.com/bsdlp/discord-interactions-go) which is "low level" and outdated.

-> [!NOTE]
-> Tempest lib supports all operations available in Discord API through HTTP except sending files.
-For now, you can only receive files.

 ## Summary
 1. [HTTP vs Gateway](#http-vs-gateway)
 2. [Special features](#special-features)